rafyte/How-To-Gains/README.md

 * May improve gut health
 * May improve mental health and mood

-### Keep it simple Don't overthink it or get overwhelmed by the huge amount of information online.
+### Keep it simple.
+Don't overthink it or get overwhelmed by the huge amount of information online.
 Most people overcomplicate workouts and diet.
 Focus on a few compound movements, and a few healthy food groups that provide the most benefits.

 ### There are many workout terms out there, most don't actually mean anything
 e.g. there's no such think as "toning".
 Only worry about two things: